maxcruickshanks/Discord-Bot-aitextgen/README.md

 Third, update the `GUILD_ID` and `CHANNEL_TO_TRAIN` in the `Constants.java` file to the guild id and text channel id you want to train using aitextgen.

-Fourth, compile the bot to a JAR file (within this repository, so it contains `/aitextgen/`) and run it.
+Fourth, compile the bot to a JAR file (within this repository, so it contains `/aitextgen/`).

 Fifth, create a text file called `TOKEN.txt` in the same folder as the JAR file (and this project) with the Discord token of your bot from [here](https://discord.com/developers/applications/).
 ![Discord token location](https://i.gyazo.com/356884038b0463e14cd99b8a0ed92189.png)

+Sixth, run the bot, train it, and enjoy your bot!

 (Optional) Finally, comment the `LLM.train_user(true)` line in `Main.java` and re-compile to prevent re-training when restarting the bot.